jorsanpe/cpmbits/docs/documentation/command-line.md

 <div class="divider" data-content=""></div>

 ### `init`
-Initialize the current directory as a new CPM project.
-This command is intended for creating CPM projects from existing sources.
+Initialize the current directory as a new cpm project.
+This command is intended for creating cpm projects from existing sources.

 **SYNOPSIS**
 ```bash